Skip to main content

 Terminal Permissions

-Configure team-enforced permission rules for Devin for Terminal usage.
+Configure team-enforced permission rules for Devin CLI usage.
 These rules have the highest precedence and cannot be overridden by individual users’ local or project configurations.
 Click Configure to open the permissions editor.
 The configuration requires a JSON object with three fields:

 {